-It's possible to select a perfluorinated hydrocarbon that is immiscible in another organic solvent, forming a distinct phase boundary.
-Such systems may become miscible at elevated temperature which is exploited in the design of some catalytic processes.
+It's possible to select a perfluorinated hydrocarbon that is immiscible in another organic solvent, which is exploited in the design of some catalytic processes.
 Adding gaseous CO2 to the biphasic system also makes the phases miscible in many cases due to the high solubility of CO2 in both fluorous and organic solvents.